 - If you are uncomfortable gathering for health reasons, and especially if you’re part of a vulnerable population, you should not feel guilty about staying at home and participating via live stream.
-Please log-on by 10:20am on Sunday.
-The prayer of intercession and sermon will begin no later than 10:30am.
+Our live stream will start at 10am.

 - Since King’sKids will not be open, we are planning a shorter service (60-75 minutes) to make it easier for families with children to attend.
 Little ones are welcome to play on the floor in front of their seat.
 If you’re not confident you can keep your children with you at all times before, during, and after the service, please consider staying at home and participating via live stream.

 - Face masks will be required for all individuals age 3 and older to enter our facility.
 We will have a limited supply of disposable and cloth masks available outside the front entrance for folks who don’t have one.

 - Family units will be seated 6’ apart in the auditorium.
 Be sure to arrive around 9:45 so our ushers can help you locate the best seating arrangement.